zarr-developers/zarr-python/docs/user-guide/extending.rst

 - ``compute_encoded_size``, which returns the byte size of the encoded data given the byte size of the original data.
 It should raise ``NotImplementedError`` for codecs with variable-sized outputs, such as compression codecs.
-- ``validate``, which can be used to check that the codec metadata is compatible with the array metadata.
+- ``validate`` (optional), which can be used to check that the codec metadata is compatible with the array metadata.
 It should raise errors if not.
 - ``resolve_metadata`` (optional), which is important for codecs that change the shape, dtype or fill value of a chunk.